 Every denim lover needs a well-made denim jacket in their closet, but we’re spoiled for choice.
 We’re here to help you narrow down your options, so, when you’re ready to make that leap into a well-made denim jacket, you can do so knowing that you’ve made the right choice.

 Here are eight well-made denim jackets that we’d stake our reputation on:

 You’ll see Iron Heart items on quite a few of our essential guides, and, for those who’ve been around the well-made block a few times, it’s no mystery why.

 Iron Heart’s version of the iconic Levi’s Type III jacket might be the best version of the denim jacket anywhere.
-The heavyweight 22 oz. denim is tough enough that it might outlast you.
-If you don’t pass it down to the next generation, you can always be buried in it.
+Our favourite is the 14 oz.
+Overdyed Indigo version, but you can climb the ladder in weight as high as you like.
+If you don’t pass your Iron Heart Type III down to the next generation, you can always be buried in it.

 - 100% made in Japan

 Other Iron Heart Denim Jackets to consider: IH101J-SR (Iron Heart’s take on the iconic Storm Rider); 527J Rider’s Jacket; IHJ-507-SB (slubby Type II); and IHJ-105-IND (14 oz.
 Chore Jacket)